AbdulMoeezBaig/CSharp/README.md

 13. Casting is a type of data conversion used with variables such as (float) var1 / (float) var2 which would normally be 12f/5 or 12f/5f or 12/5f, we use cast cz we don't have numbers

 ### Chapter 2
+1. Stateless vs Stateful (Console.Write is stateless, some methods are stateful and must have access to state of application (rely on values stored in memory by previous lines of codes)
+2. A single class can support both stateful and stateless methods.
+However, when you need to call stateful methods, you must first create an instance of the class so that the method can access state.
+3. Instance of a class = object

 ### Coding Style
 ### Chapter 1